;

 • Completely cool the rhubarb dream bars before cutting into them.

 • For these and most dessert bars, you will get the cleanest cuts if you slightly chill the bars.
-Pop the pan in the freezer for 15 minutes before cutting them
+Pop the pan in the freezer for 15 minutes before cutting them into individual bars.

 • Serve them up fancy for entertaining – Add a scoop of vanilla ice cream or a dollop of Cashew Cream Yogurt (recipe coming soon) with a strawberry on top of one of these rhubarb dream bars.
 Strawberry ice cream is tasty, too, for raising the strawberry-rhubarb flavor profile that everyone raves about.